nans64/News/README.md

-# THP - Semaine 4 - MOOC
+# THP - Semaine 4 - NEWS

 Execute $ bundle install then you are ready to go